TenebrisNoctua/ClassPP/docs/api-reference/data-types/class.md

     <div class="api-access-type" style="float: none">Read Only</div>
 </h3>

-This table contains all the classes that the `class` is inheriting from.
+This table contains all the `class`es that the `class` is inheriting from.

 ----------------------